 EDIT: So I think I'll put this in: This fic is quite slow-paced.
-Also, if, at the end of most chapters, your'e only able to go "The FEELS!", then I have done my job correctly.
+If, at the end of most chapters, you're only able to go "The feels!", then I have done my job correctly.
+I'm focusing on the little things, like character interactions and emotions.
 If you're looking for a fast-paced fic with tons of action, this is not the fic you are looking for.

 Anyways, without further ado...